Himalayan Lodge: Walk Downtown Ann Arbor

 - Wheel chair accessible:No

-This quaint and quiet Old West Side home features two guest rooms and two full bathrooms.
-The Himalayan Lodge sleeps four.
-Each guest room has a king size bed which can convert to two twin size beds.
-The house also has a kitchen, dining room, living room, office, washer and dryer and free wireless internet for your use.
-The Himalayan Lodge is in a great location within walking distance of downtown Ann Arbor, the University of Michigan campus and the UofM football stadium.
-With a wraparound front porch for relaxing on summer days and a cozy living room, your Ann Arbor stay will be comfortable and complete.
-Whether you are here on vacation or for business, for the Art Fair, Summer Festival, arts and theater or a conference, we are sure you will find all you need for an enjoyable stay here on the corner of Eighth and Washington.
-From the Lodge you'll be within easy access to all that Ann Arbor has to offer.
+You might fall in love with this quaint and quiet Old West Side home, full of sunlight and good karma.
+The Lodge sleeps six with king (or twin) beds in two guest rooms, a bunk bed in the office room, two full bathrooms, kitchen, living room and dinning room.
+The house also has a washer and dryer and free wireless internet.
+With a wraparound front porch for relaxing on warm summer evenings and a cozy living room, your Ann Arbor stay will be comfortable and complete.
+Whether you are here on vacation, for business, the Art Fair, Ann Arbor Summer Festival, art exhibits, museums, theaters or a conference, we are sure you will find all you need for an enjoyable stay here on the corner of Eighth and Washington.
+The Himalayan Lodge is in a great location - within walking distance of downtown Ann Arbor, the University of Michigan and the UofM football stadium.
+You'll be within easy access of all that Ann Arbor has to offer.

 - 1300 sq. ft.